BFGW & Room 222's Michael Constantine

 He’d begun acting in episodes of television series during the 1950’s, but the pace picked up in the first half of the 1960’s.

 Michael Constantine appeared in episodes of popular baby boomer television series like The Untouchables, The Virginian, The Dick Van Dyke Show, Dr. Kildare, Perry Mason, The Richard Boone Show, Death Valley Days, The Twilight Zone, and My Favorite Martian.

-The 1960s fighter pilot series 12 O’Clock High is set in World War II, and starred regulars Paul Burke, Chris Robinson, and Frank Overton, when Constantine guest-starred on an episode titled “Massacre” in 1966.
+The 1960s fighter pilot series 12 O’Clock High is set in World War II, and when Constantine guest-starred on an episode titled “Massacre” in 1966 the series starred regulars Paul Burke, Chris Robinson, and Frank Overton.
 Overton and Constantine had been co-stars in The Last Mile (1959).
 Michael played Russian General Nikolai Vorodenko, who holds the American fighter pilot crew hostage.

 Below, the 12 O’Clock High “Massacre” episode also features guest stars Kevin McCarthy as Major Baladin, Kathleen Widdoes as Lt.
 Irina Zavanoff, Barney Phillips as Doc Kaiser, Jan Merlin as Colonel Grulov, and John Zaremba as Lt.
 General Owen.

 Michael Constantine was a regular cast member on Hey, Landlord (1966-1967), a television series that lasted one season, and worked steadily in movies as well, acting in Hawaii (1966) with Julie Andrews, Max von Sydow, Richard Harris and Gene Hackman.
 He co-starred with Richard Anderson and Anne Jeffreys in Ghostbreakers (1967).